Alice Prin: Man Ray

-During their turbulent relationship, Man Ray labored obsessively on Prin's makeup and visual image.
+During their turbulent relationship, Man Ray labored obsessively on Prin's visual image.
 He "took her many steps beyond the primitive charcoal eyebrow-pencil she used for makeup as a teenager."
 Every night before going out together, he "meticulously applied her cosmetics and assisted in the choice of her clothes, creating a visual style that is as much a part of his oeuvre as any of his signed paintings".
 Her makeup often varied in "the color, thickness, and angle according to his mood.
 Her heavy eyelids, next, might be done in copper one day and royal blue another, or else in silver and jade."

+Cultural zenith

-By 1929, Prin had reached the zenith of her fame.
+By 1929, Prin reached the zenith of her fame.
 She had appeared in nine short and frequently experimental films, including Fernand Léger's 1923 Dadaist work Ballet mécanique without any credit.
-A symbol of bohemian and creative Paris and of the possibility of being a woman and finding an artistic place, she was elected the Queen of Montparnasse at age 28.
+A symbol of bohemian and creative Paris and of the possibility of being a woman and finding an artistic place, the locals elected her as the Queen of Montparnasse at age 28.
 Despite her local fame, she continued to live a hand-to-mouth existence.
 Even during difficult times, she maintained her positive attitude, saying "all I need is an onion, a bit of bread, and a bottle of red [wine]; and I will always find somebody to offer me that."

+For a few years during the 1930s, Prin owned the Montparnasse cabaret L'Oasis, later renamed Chez Kiki.
+Her music hall performances in black hose and garters included crowd-pleasing risqué songs, which were uninhibited, yet inoffensive.
+By the end of the 1930s, her fame waned as Montparnasse's role as an artistic center declined.
+During World War II, she departed Paris to avoid the occupying German army, which entered the city in June 1940.
+She did not return to live in the city immediately after the war.